QAInsights/windows-docker-jmeter/README.md

 # JMeter Docker for Windows
 This repo helps you to run Apache JMeter in your Windows container.
-It uses the JMeter 5.1.1 on Windows machine with OpenJDK.
+It uses the JMeter 5.1.1 on Windows Server Core with OpenJDK.

 ## How to run JMeter on Windows Container?
 First you need to install Docker for Windows.
 Second, you need compatible Windows version as your base OS.
 If there is a conflict, you may not be able to run it.